pgspider/sqlite_fdw/README.md

 - **updatable** as *boolean*, optional, default *true*

-  This option can allow or disallow write operations on a SQLite table independed of the same server option.
-Can be overwritten by `force_readonly` server option or OS file permissions or OS file mode for PostgreSQL server user.
+  This option can allow or disallow data modification on foreing table.
+Please note, this option can have no effect if foreign server option `force_readonly` = `true` or depends on filesystem context, see [data modification access](#data-modification-access).

 `sqlite_fdw` accepts the following column-level options via the `CREATE FOREIGN TABLE` command: